Teachers & Classes 2025

 Sue Riley Bio

 Sue believes in the power of music to touch hearts and heal lives.
-As one of the co-founders of emPower Music & Arts, Sue helps host the yearly empower Music Festival and Posi Awards recognizing excellence in songwriting for artists who create songs with messages of peace, interfaith, and joyous living.
+As one of the co-founders of emPower Music & Arts, Sue helps host the yearly emPower Music Festival and Posi Awards recognizing excellence in songwriting for artists who create songs with messages of peace, interfaith, and joyous living.
 A prolific singer-songwriter, Sue has created 8 CDs of original, award winning, uplifting positive music.
-Her newest CD There Are Moments was produced by Glen Roethel and released in 2020, just in time for the Covid shut down.
-Sue is a grateful member of the SummerSongs Board of Directors.
+Her newest CD, There Are Moments was produced by Glen Roethel and released in 2020, just in time for the Covid shut down.
+Sue is a grateful member of the SummerSongs Board of Directors. sueriley.com

 CHARLIE KOCH